thestatsguy/thestatsguy/content/post/2017-04-12-quick-start-to-using-git-and-github.md

 ---
-title: "[short] Quick start to using Git and GitHub"
+title: "Quick start to using Git and GitHub"
 date: "2017-04-12"
 categories: ["ML & Stats"]
 ---